 As stated previously, the purpose of revegetation and the waterways management plan is to help create a supportive and desirable environment for native animals that are found in the area, including the platypus which can be found in one of our creeks.

-Currently Puffing Billy Railway and SREA have two projects in motion that are focused on animals.
-The first, a pest animal management plan to control the effects of introduced pest animal species (e.g. rabbits and foxes) along the Railway.
-This management plan will help reduce the impact that pest species have on the native species and their habitat.
-This in turn will improve the ability of native animals in the area to survive and reproduce, which is the focus of the second management plan.
+The pest animal management plan is implemented on a regular basis with harbour management, the removal of weed species in which fauna can live in and hide under.
+The pest animal management plan motions the control of the effects of the introduced pest animal species (e.g., rabbits and foes) along the railway.
+The aim of this management plan will help reduce the impact that pest species have on the native species and their habitat.
+This in turn will improve the ability of native animals in the area to survive and reproduce.

 The native fauna management plan is focused on attracting native species back into the area while reducing invading and competition from introduced pest species.